matloff/TidyverseSkeptic/README.md

 Editor-in-Chief of the *R Journal*.
 (Hadley is a former EiC on the journal.)

+# SECTIONS:

+* Summary

+* Tidyverse vs. ggplot2, stringr etc.

+* dplyr vs. data.table

+* Teachability (to me, the most important issue)

+* R's Status as an Open-Source Language

+* Recommendations

-# Summary
+# SUMMARY

+### Teachability

 1. The Tidyverse arose from the desire to have a set of functions/packages that are consistent with each other, a "purist" philosophy that appeals, for instance, to computer scientists.
-The Tidyverse also borrows from other "purist" computer science (CS) philosophies, notably *functional programming*.  **The latter is abstract and theoretical, difficult even for CS students, hence arguably an unwise approach for nonprogrammer students of R.**
+The Tidyverse also borrows from other "purist" computer science (CS) philosophies, notably *functional programming*.
+The latter is abstract and theoretical, difficult even for CS students, so **Tidy is an unwise approach for nonprogrammer students of R.**

 2.  **Another price of purity is increased complexity and